oracle-livelabs/database/datapump-xtts-migration/07-test-migration/test-migration.md

 A few words about the test migration.
 * It requires a short outage on the source database.
 * You will perform a final backup and restore. *Final* just means that you take the backup with the tablespaces in read-only mode and at the same time perform a Data Pump full transportable export.
 * During testing, the tablespaces in the target database remain in *read-only* mode.
-Thsi prevents any changes to the underlying data files.
+This prevents any changes to the underlying data files.
 Thus, you can still use them for the real migration - even after testing.
 * After the test, you perform additional backup/restore cycles.
 You re-use the restored data files on the target database.

 This is an optional lab.
 You can skip it and move directly to lab 8.